 Proficiency in Finnish is a key to understanding and enjoying Finnish culture and society.
 In many workplaces Finnish is an important language although the official working language of many international Finnish companies is English.
 Proficiency in Finnish is often a central factor in recruitment, career advancement and success in working life.

 At Aalto University Open University is offered Finnish courses which are equivalent to the Finnish courses taught at Aalto University Language Center.
 The Finnish courses are planned by the high quality teachers of the Language Center.

-At the Open University is currently offered courses from the beginner's level Finnish 1A (CEFR level 0) up to the Finnish 4B (CEFR level A.2.)
-Please see more information on CEFR levels.
+At the Open University is currently offered courses from the beginner's level Finnish 1A (CEFR level 0) up to the Finnish 3B (CEFR level A.2.1) Please see more information on CEFR levels.

-There are some few places for Open University students in more advanced Finnish courses for the degree students for example Finnish 5.
+There are some few places for Open University students in more advanced Finnish courses for the degree students for example Finnish 4A and Finnish 4B.

 All courses are 2 credit courses which means about 54 hours student work (active participation in class and completion of the given homework, independent study, 2 hour exam).
 Courses are intensive and completing the course successfully requires the student's active participation both in class and at home.
 In the end of the course there is always an examination and by passing the examination you can get the official transcript of records from the course.

 The Open University courses are held at Töölö Campus in Helsinki.

 At Aalto University Open University is used the language level system called the Common European Framework of Reference for Languages, CERF, developed by the Council of Europe.
 Language skills are graded from Basic to Proficient Speaker on a scale of A1–C2 (A1, A2, B1, B2, C1, C2).